|

 Task 6.
 Revise the draft technical guide based on comments from the NCHRP.

 Task 7.
-Present the draft technical guide virtually to the American Association of State Highway and Transportation Officials (AASHTO) Committee on Transportation System Operations (CTSO) Intelligent Transportation Systems Workgroup and/or the Federal Highway Administration Transportation Management Center (TMC) Pooled-Fund Study (PFS) for comments and propose any revisions to the NCHRP panel.
-The research team should anticipate making two presentations during the research process to the appropriate technical committees at the annual meetings of the AASHTO CTSO and/or TMC PFS.
+Present the draft technical guide virtually to two appropriate technical committees, such as the American Association of State Highway and Transportation Officials (AASHTO) Committee on Transportation System Operations (CTSO) Intelligent Transportation Systems Workgroup and/or the Federal Highway Administration Transportation Management Center (TMC) Pooled-Fund Study (PFS) for comments and propose any revisions to the NCHRP panel.
 Finalize the draft technical guide after consideration of practitioners' feedback.

 Task 8.
 Develop a presentation (30-40 slides) with speaker notes reflecting the technical guide developed in Task 7.
 The presentation slides shall specify the research purpose, objective, key issues addressed, research products developed, and benefit or value of the research.